cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 (The second API call is needed to save the updated config to file, `federation-config.json`).

-Note: for pre 3.14 feeders, you must [Add superhub to feeder without API]
+Note: for pre 3.14 feeders, you must [Add superhub to feeder without API][Federated Reporting#Add superhub to feeder without API]

 #### Add superhub to feeder without API